Manchego is the king of Spanish cheeses. It’s one of the great tastes of Spain and one of my favourites.

-First of all, queso manchego has to be made from sheep milk, which gives it a distinctive flavour.
+So what makes a queso manchego different?
+First of all, it has to be made from sheep milk, which gives it a distinctive flavour.
 But not just any old sheep – the genuine article has to be from the manchega breed (la raza manchega).

 OK, yes, geography has a role to play too.
 Genuine queso manchego is protected by a DOP (Denominacion de Origen Protegida) which means it must come from these four areas in the province of Castilla-La Mancha – Toledo, Cuenca, Ciudad Real or Albacete.